 I will explain different methods to check the age of your PC in the text below:

-There are essentially five ways to figure out the age of your PC.
+There are essentially four ways to figure out the age of your PC.

 - Checking the Manual/Spec sheet